The Skating Scene offers interesting

 behind the scenes stories, photos,

-interviews and historical
+interviews and historical articles in the

 sport of figure skating.

 Holiday Celebration on Ice